Installation

 pip install ulula

 Alternatively, you can clone Ulula directly from the public BitBucket repository.
-However, if you are planning to play with the code, you might want to commit your changes to your own repository, Thus, the recommended workflow is as follows.
-First, on the BitBucket website, fork the repository (https://bitbucket.org/bdiemer/ulula); you should end up with a repository called https://bitbucket.org/yourname/ulula (where yourname represents your BitBucket/Atlassian username).
-Now, clone that repository onto your local machine:
+However, if you are planning to modify the code, you might want to commit your changes to your own repository.
+Thus, the recommended workflow is to first fork the repository on the BitBucket website (https://bitbucket.org/bdiemer/ulula).
+You should end up with a repository called https://bitbucket.org/yourname/ulula (where yourname represents your BitBucket/Atlassian username).
+Now, you can clone that repository onto your local machine:

 git clone https://bitbucket.org/yourname/ulula

 You will need the version control system git.
-If you want to update to include changes in the main repository, you need to sync your fork on github and then pull the changes to your local clone,
+If you want to update your fork to include changes from the main repository, you need to sync your fork on BitBucket and then pull the changes to your local clone,

 git pull